 #10 Build on your success

-Once your website is live, it’s time to turn your attention to growing your business, and social media is a great way to start.
-Platforms like Instagram, Facebook, or LinkedIn can help drive traffic to your site and promote any special offers or new product launches.
+Once your site’s live, it’s time to grow.
+Social media is a great place to start — platforms like Instagram, Facebook, or LinkedIn can help drive traffic and promote offers or product launches.

 See also: Blogging A-Z – Your glossary for success